 It was one of the first spots I explored when I entered this park and you can get some seriously awesome photographs and videos in this area such as the one you see to the right.

 These arches are fully accessible for hiking in, to and through and I highly recommend it as the experience of doing so is something else!
+The trail is very short but there are parts where you can climb into these arches that makes it a moderate hike.

 I’ve taken some awesome photos in these arches more than once and I plan on redoing it every time I revisit Arches National Park!